 Jars.
 Luminaries.
 String lights.
 Solar lights.

-All ways to light up the night and add ambiance.
+Glowing 4th of July ideas to light up the night and add ambiance.

-Jars make the perfect luminaries.
-They can be wrapped with mini flags, painted or filled with red, white and blue.
+- Jars make the perfect luminaries.
+They can be wrapped with mini flags, painted or filled with red, white, and blue.

 I filled these with aquarium gravel.
 Other fillers like candies, sand or glass gems would work, just the same.
 I made a variation of this for Valentine’s Day.
-You can check out that post to see how I obtained the layered look in the jars, if needed.
+You can check out that post to see how I obtained the layered look in the jars if needed.

-The fact that these ideas can be applied to any nations flag and colors, goes without saying.
+The fact that these ideas can be applied to any nation’s flag and colors, goes without saying.

 But, hey, I’ll say it anyway.

 Or just go to the parade, the dessert table, or the drink tub waving your flag.